retifrav/rclone-rc-web-gui/README.md

 ### Dependencies

 The project doesn't use any external libraries/frameworks, it's just plain HTML/CSS/JS.
+Well actually, now it's not just JavaScript but TypeScript, so there is a requirement to have `tsc` tool for compiling TypeScript sources to JavaScript.

 ### Resources